MirzaLeka/COD4-Scripting/draw-commands.md

-# Draw Stuff on Screen
+# Draw Stuff on the Screen

 ### Rules